apache/shardingsphere/docs/document/content/features/sharding/principle/execute.en.md

 To avoid the deadlock, ShardingSphere will go through synchronous processing when acquiring database connection.
 When creating execution units, it acquires all the database connections that this SQL requires for once with atomic method and reduces the possibility of acquiring only part of the resources.
 Due to the high operation frequency, locking the connection each time when acquiring it can decrease ShardingSphere's concurrency.
 Therefore, it has improved two aspects here:

 1. Avoid the setting that locking only takes one database connection each time.
 Because under this kind of circumstance, two requests waiting for each other will not happen, so there is no need for locking.
 Most OLTP operations use sharding keys to route to the only data node, which will make the system in a totally unlocked state, thereby improve the concurrency efficiency further.
-In addition to routing to a single shard, read-write split also belongs to this category.
+In addition to routing to a single shard, primary-replica replication also belongs to this category.

 2. Only aim at MEMORY_STRICTLY mode to lock resources.
 When using CONNECTION_STRICTLY mode, all the query result sets will release database connection resources after loading them to the memory, so deadlock wait will not appear.